lucacarniato/BitcoinPriceClassifier/README.md

 # Bitcoin LSTM classifier with email notification

-This project attempts to predict the next hour close price of bitcoin.
+This project attempts to predict the next hour bitcoin close price.
 In order to do so, it uses an LSTM network and scrapes the price data from Coinbase.

 Data preparation: